isw-kudos/huddo-docs/docs/boards/howto/archiving-and-restoring.md

 ### How do I permanently delete a board?

 From the screen that indicates the board has been archived, you have the option to restore the board, or delete the board permanently.
-If you select to delete, you’ll be prompted to confirm you want to delete the board and all the data contained within it. ***Remember, you can’t restore or retrieve the board or any of the cards in it, if you delete permanently.***
+If you select to delete the board and all the data contained within it will be permanently deleted. ***Remember, you can’t restore or retrieve the board or any of the cards in it, if you delete permanently.***

 ### How to restore a board